htpwebdesign/fix-npm-permission-errors-on-mac-os/README.md

 ## Instructions

 To minimize the chance of permissions errors, you can configure npm to use a different directory.
-In this example, you will create and use hidden directory in your home directory.
+In this example, you will create and use a hidden directory in your home directory.

 1. Open your macOS Terminal application
 2. Most of the following instructions will require you to enter in the commands into the terminal window